 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Demonstrate knowledge of the diversity in forensic sciences, the CSI effect and the role of forensic science in achieving justice
+- Explain the role of forensic science in achieving justice.

-- Identify and analyse the critical decision-making points with respect to the use of forensic science in a serious criminal investigation
+- Analyse the critical decision-making points in the use of forensic science in serious criminal investigations.

-- Critically assess the strengths and weaknesses of forensic evidence in criminal and civil investigations and court processes
+- Assess the strengths and weaknesses of forensic disciplines and their use in criminal and civil investigations and court processes.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|